|

 Instructors for the camp included Dr. Kyung-ho (Ken) Min, founder of the UC Berkeley Martial Arts Program, and several master instructors, including Olympic medalists.

-Taekwondo instructor and event organizer Master Chuck Buhs said Dr. Min, who founded UCMAP 37 years ago, “was one of the first Koreans to bring taekwondo to the U.S.”
+Taekwondo instructor and event organizer Master Chuck Buhs said Dr. Min, who founded UCMAP 37 years ago, “was one of the first people to bring taekwondo to the U.S.”

-UCMAP, according to Buhs, “provides quality instructors in martial arts, for students, faculty, staff, and the surrounding community of Berkeley.”
+UCMAP, according to Buhs, “provides quality instruction in six different martial arts — taekwondo, yongmudo, judo, karate, wushu, and taiji — for students, faculty, staff, and the surrounding community of Berkeley.”

 Instructors for the McCloud camp included:

 Master Buhs, a Berkeley graduate, began his formal martial arts training there.
-He was with the program for five years, then moved on to teach at The George Washington University in Washington D.C.
-Last fall he returned to California to teach at St. Mary’s College in Miraga, CA. This past summer he taught taekwondo classes at Berkeley.
+He was with the program for five years, then moved on to teach at The George Washington University, Trinity College, and Washington Sports Clubs in Washington D.C.
+Last fall he returned to California to teach at St. Mary’s College of California in Miraga, CA. This past summer he taught taekwondo classes at UC Berkeley.

-“These classes are P.E. credit classes,” he said, “not recreational.
-Students are getting credits for taking them.”
+“These classes are P.E. credit courses,” he said, “not recreational activities.
+Students are receiving college units for taking them.”

 The instructors, maintained a daily regimen of physical, intellectual, and spiritual training for students throughout the four-day camp, starting with a 6 a.m. morning run, extensive warm-up, stretching sessions, and intensive instruction of various techniques in martial arts.

-Participants were encouraged to try different martial arts throughout the day, for example, they could choose either taekwondo on the grassy campus grounds, or yongmudo training in the Douglas DeBortoli gymnasium.
+Participants were encouraged to try different martial arts throughout the day.
+For example, they could choose either taekwondo on the grassy campus grounds or yongmudo training in the Douglas DeBortoli gymnasium.
+Other martial arts during the camp included judo, kumdo (Korean swordsmanship), and ssirum (Korean folk wrestling).
+For one session, all five were options.

 Students had ample free time, and evening lectures were offered to enrich their understanding of the martial arts.